-A lot of PC games have been designed with the idea of local multiplayer in mind.
+A lot of online games for PC have been designed with the idea of local multiplayer (whether it’s with split-screen gaming, or something else) in mind.
 Rather than always hooking up to the internet, you can just get together with your buddies, connect each system to a LAN router, and play your hearts out in the multiplayer game of your choice.
 Sadly though, if you’re away from your friends, the only option is to hook up to an online public server.
-There’s always the choice of creating your own server, but it requires port forwarding your router, which might not be everyone’s cup of tea.
-As such, Virtual LAN Creators come into mind, and the name Hamachi is the first one to pop up.
-Hamachi has been around for quite a while now and is the most preferred choice of many gamers across the globe.
+There’s always the choice of creating your server, but it requires port forwarding on your router, which might not be everyone’s cup of tea.
+As such, Virtual LAN Creators come to mind, and the name Hamachi is the first one to pop up.
+Hamachi has been around for quite a while now and is the preferred choice of many gamers.

-That being said, Hamachi does come with its own drawbacks.
-The biggest one being that on a free account, a specific Virtual LAN can only have 5 clients at most, including the host as well.
-Furthermore, users have been experiencing a lot of lag and latency spikes, that really destroys one’s gaming experience.
-For example, in my experience, when I host my own server using port forwarding, my friends get a ping of 20-30ms, whereas, on Hamachi, their pings easily cross 100ms.
-As such, one has to resort to better and effective Hamachi alternatives.
-So, if you’re also someone who’s interested in Virtual LAN gaming and is fed up with Hamachi, read on, as we bring to you our list of the top 7 Hamachi alternatives you can use:
+That being said, Hamachi comes with its drawbacks.
+The biggest one is that on a free account, a specific Virtual LAN can only have 5 clients at most, including the host as well.
+Furthermore, users have been experiencing a lot of lag and latency spikes.
+It destroys one’s gaming experience.
+In my experience, when I host my server using port forwarding, my friends get a ping of 20-30 ms, whereas, on Hamachi, their pings easily cross 100 ms. As such, one has to resort to better and more effective Hamachi alternatives.
+So, if you’re also interested in Virtual LAN gaming and are fed up with Hamachi, read on, as we bring to you our list of the top 12 Hamachi alternatives you can use in 2023.

-The Best LogMeIn Hamachi Alternatives
+The Best LogMeIn Hamachi Alternatives in 2023

-What started as a project back in 1999 for the macOS, and later expanded to PC gaming in the fall of 2008, GameRanger is one of the most trust worthy LAN gaming solutions available to users.
+What started as a project back in 1999 for the macOS, and later expanded to PC gaming in the fall of 2008, GameRanger is one of the most trustworthy LAN gaming solutions available to users and is one of the top alternatives to Hamachi.
 While the client may be shy with the overall number of features offered in comparison to its competitors, the level of security and stability of GameRanger is unmatched.
-This is because unlike other Virtual LAN gaming clients that utilize various drivers to emulate LAN gaming, GameRanger does it internally via its client.
+This is because, unlike other Virtual LAN gaming clients that utilize various drivers to emulate LAN gaming, GameRanger does it internally via its client.
 The upside is that there are very low pings and high security.

 Download (Free, Silver Membership – $19.95/year, Gold Membership – $39.95/year)